designly1/contentful-next-blog/README.md

 In case you haven't heard, [**Next.JS**](https://nextjs.org/) is a **React JS** framework that super-optimizes website page speeds.
 When you host your Next website on [**Vercel's**](https://vercel.com) platform (for free), you get their automatic image optimization as well when you use Next's [**Next/Image**](https://nextjs.org/docs/api-reference/next/image) built-in component.

-Another key feaure of Next is the ability to generate static pages from external data sources using the `getStaticProps()` function.
+Another key feature of Next is the ability to generate static pages from external data sources using the `getStaticProps()` function.
 This dramatically speeds up data-driven websites, such as blogs because there is no back-end call to a server or CMS when visitors come to your site.
 The data is pulled from the database or CMS at build-time.

 [**Contentful**](https://contentful.com) is a headless content management system (CMS).
 Headless simply means there is no front-end to display the content to the consumer.
 It's basically a database, but much easier to setup and maintain than a traditional relational database.
 Contentful provides a very easy-to-use API for fetching and managing content.
 They also support GraphQL queries if you're into that.